International Biathlon Union: 2010–2019: Russian corruption scandal

-2020–present: suspension of Russian and Belarussian athletes due to the invasion of Ukraine
+2020–present: suspension of Russian and Belarusian athletes due to the invasion of Ukraine

-Due to the Russian invasion of Ukraine, Russia and Belarus, as invading nations, were suspended from all international biathlon competitions until further notice.
-The International Biathlon Union banned the participation of Russian and Belarusian athletes and officials at its international events, and began procedures to suspend the Russian and Belarusian Biathlon Federations.
+Due to the Russian invasion of Ukraine, Russia and Belarus Biathlon Federations were suspended from all international biathlon competitions until further notice.
+IBU banned the participation of Russian and Belarusian athletes and officials at its international events.

 Administration and sponsorship

 In August 1993, a Secretary-General was appointed, and a secretary for the staff added in 1995.
 A World Cup coordinator was put in place in the 1997/98 season.
 The coordinator was promoted to sports director before the start of the 2002/03 season.
 In April 2001 a communication director position was created.
 In March 2001 the chairman of the IBU legal committee was the legal advisor for the IBU.
 In May 2020, the IBU moved to a new headquarters in the municipality of Anif, Austria.

 The IBU is a non-profit organization, having contacts contracts with the European Broadcasting Union (EBU) and APF Marketing Services.
-There are sponsor advertisements along all the biathlon courses, the most notable ones being Hörmann, Bauhaus, Viessmann, Erdinger, DKB, and BMW, who is the main sponsor.
+There are sponsor advertisements along all the biathlon courses, the most notable ones being Hörmann, Bauhaus, Viessmann, LaVita, DKB, and BMW, who is the main sponsor.
 IFS (software solutions) acts as Official Data Partner and Polar (heart rate monitors) as Timing Partner benefitting from visibility in all TV graphics relating to time measurement.
 Most of the sponsors are German, Scandinavian, and Eastern European, where most of the interest in biathlon is.
 In 1996, as part of the IBU development project, partnership contracts were established with some companies, which supplied free materials and equipment to the less fortunate member federations.

 The biathlon events most people are familiar with are the World Cup events, which is the season for the elite athletes; there is a second class season called the IBU Cup which has existed since the IBU's foundation.
 The men and women that finish in the top ten in the overall leader board have their travel and accommodation paid for the next season by the IBU.